maboa/MDN/adaptive-and-live-streaming-setup.md

 <video src="my.mpd" type="video.mp4"></video>
 `````

-it might be wise to provide a fallback:
+it might be wise to provide a fallback for browsers that don't yet support MPEG-DASH:

 `````html
 <video>